GateScheduleConfiguratorBase

 //

-// This module serves as a basis for gate scheduling configurator modules.
+// Serves as a basis for gate scheduling configurator modules.
 It

 // provides methods for derived modules to easily extract the input parameters